cheaderthecoder/obsidian/README.md

-this repo allows you to have a shortcut to your obsidian vault just simply change the json vaultName variable and your all set to open your obsidian vault from your browser
+this repo allows you to open your [obsidian](https://obsidian.md) Vault from your Browser, just simply Fork this repo and change the json vaultName variable and your all set to open your obsidian vault from your browser